-At the 180th anniversary of invention of photograph in 1839 and first photography trip, A Road Story: 180 Years Behind The Photograph exhibition will bring together interpretations and perspectives of photograph artists who explore the same route with today’s techniques again.
+At the 180th anniversary of invention of photograph in 1839 and first photography trip, A Road Story: 180 Years of Photography exhibition will bring together interpretations and perspectives of photograph artists who explore the same route with today’s techniques again.

 French painter Émile Jean Horace Vernet, painter Charles Marie Bouton who is among the inventors of Diorama technique, and Daguerreotypist Frédéric Auguste Antoine Goupil-Fesquet depart from the port of Marseille in October 1839 to take photographs and return to Marseille 6 months later, in April 1840 passing from Livorno, Malta, Syros, Paros, Naxos, Santorini, Thira, Alexandria, Cairo, Khazar, Gaza, Jerusalem, Nablus, Nazareth, Acre, Sayda, Deir El Qamar, Damascus, Tripoli, Beirut, Larnaca, Rhodes, Kos, İzmir, Çanakkale and İstanbul.

 Frédéric Auguste Antoine Goupil-Fesquet conveyed his impressions about this journey in his book, Voyage d’Horace Vernet en Orient that would be published in 1843.